January 23 and 25, 2018

 Networking Event - Get Funded, Stories by Industry Expert, Entrepreneur and Investor

 Stage2Startups partnered with the Dumbo Network, an organization of tech-savvy entrepreneurs, for a joint event offering insight into one of the most significant parts of the funding process - how to prepare to pitch, the experience of pitching and what investors want to see to write the check.
-Speakers included Steve Smith, founder of the Jalapa Jar, Jeffrey Derose, founder of Startup Advisory Group and Spencer Lee, partner of at Feenix Venture Partners.
+Speakers included Steve Smith, founder of the Jalapa Jar, Jeffrey Derose, founder of Startup Advisory Group and Spencer Lee, partner at Feenix Venture Partners.

 November 21, 2017